Dr. Mian Ahmad

 Dr. Shelley George

 Our Associate Program Director!
-She joined our department last year, from Hahnemann University Hospital where she served a long tenure after completing her fellowship in Regional Anesthesia and Acute Pain.
-From day one Dr. George has been seeking resident interests, actively involved in curriculum development, resident recruitment and fellowship decision guidance.
+Dr. George recently joined our department from Hahnemann University Hospital where she served a long tenure after completing her fellowship in regional anesthesiology and acute pain.
+From day one, Dr. George has been seeking resident interests, actively involved in curriculum development, resident recruitment and fellowship decision guidance.
 We are thrilled to have her serve in this new capacity.
 She keeps us focused and continually offers words of encouragement.

 Dr. Amanda Hargrove

 An incredibly skillful, experienced clinician, Dr. Hargrove works out of the Temple North campus.
 Dr. Hargrove has practiced in both academic and private settings prior to joining back with the Temple family.
 She graduated medical school from Drexel University and then went on to complete anesthesiology residency training at Hahnemann University.
 She is always willing to give residents career advice, and her calm nature makes her a delight to work with in the operating room!

 Dr. Gregory Hertel

 One of our newer faculty members, Dr. Hertel is known for his calm and patient demeanor and quickly becoming a favorite attending amongst the residents.
 Dr. Hertel completed his residency at the University of Pennsylvania then spent a few years in private practice before recently joining us at Temple University.
 Dr. Hertel works in a variety of locations including our main operating rooms and labor and delivery.
 He is a thoughtful anesthesiologist and a constant advocate for our residents’ education.
 We look forward to doing more cases with Dr. Hertel and learning from him.